-- (1) As of December 31, 2017, the amounts due from Medical Cosmetology Group was fully impaired due to significant loss of Medical Cosmetology Group.
-For the year ended December 31, 2017, the impairment loss recognized as "Others, net" in the consolidated statements of comprehensive income is RMB9,265. - (2) The Company entered into an agreement with Zhang Haipeng with a cash consideration of RMB 1,300 to engage him as spokesman for brand promotion from September 2019 to April 2020.
+(1) The Company entered into an agreement with Zhang Haipeng with a cash consideration of RMB 1,300 to engage him as spokesman for brand promotion from September 2019 to April 2020.
 The Company has paid in advance fully for the service and recognized advertising expense of RMB613 for the year ended December 31, 2019.
-The remaining amount will be recognized as expense in 2020. - (3) The balance as of December 31, 2019 represents a loan provided to Chengdu Zhisu with a term of six months and an annual interest rate of 5%.
+The remaining amount will be recognized as expense in 2020.

+- (2) The balance as of December 31, 2019 represents a loan provided to Chengdu Zhisu with a term of six months and an annual interest rate of 5%. - (3) The balance as of December 31, 2020 represents a loan provided to Beijing Sharing New Medical Technology Co., Ltd with a term of one year and an annual interest rate of 4.35%.